Ehrlichia canis: Pathogenesis

-E. canis is a small, coccus bacterium with a single circular chromosome.
+E. canis is a small, Gram-negative coccus bacterium with a single circular chromosome.
 Minute in size, E. canis is smaller than the other species in the genus Ehrlichia.

 The cell walls of this organism lack peptidoglycans and lipopolysaccharides typically present in at least small amounts in most other Gram-negative bacteria, which is believed to contribute to its ability to resist the immune response of the host.
 The lack of these two materials reduces the rigidity of the cell wall, allowing the cell wall's exterior to be dynamic, in turn facilitating the E. canis cells’ evasion of antibodies in its host organism's body.

 The cells of E. canis lack complex internal structures, which allow the synthesis of sugars and it, in turn, uses amino acids as its source of energy.

 Upon introduction, E. canis penetrates the monocytes and macrophages of hosts.
-Infection may leave a host asymptomatic for months or severe clinical signs may manifest as ehrlichiosis develops.
+The infection may leave a host asymptomatic for months or else severe clinical signs may manifest as ehrlichiosis develops.